MaHongxia/hongxia_ma.github.io/_pages/about.md

 I am a PhD candidate in the Department of Economics at the National University of Singapore, with an expected graduation date of 2026.
 Prior to that, I received a Bachelor’s degree in Statistics with first-class honours from the National University of Singapore in 2020.
 </p>

-<p>I'm looking for research-related positions in applied microeconomic theory in Singapore. </p>

 <h2 style="margin-top:40px;">Working Papers</h2>